The Royal GeographicalSociety of Queensland Ltd

 Twin Share from $4075.00 pp; Single rate from $5830.00 pp

-* As we have to book flights and cabins on the boat please register by 31 Jul 2025.
-On receipt of an offer, an Initial deposit of $1,000pp (partly refundable) is required by 15 Aug 2025 to secure cabins & flights.
+* On receipt of an offer, an Initial deposit of $1,000pp (partly refundable) to secure cabins & flights.

 Cost includes: